YoungShap/devquest/README.md

 2. **There is a .env.example file in the server folder showing the exact template that you need to follow in your '.env' file.**

+3. **After setting up all the required variables you are good to go! .**

 About DevQuest
 -